 |No||Yes||Upload to check|

 |No, Only Basic||Yes||Premium Support|

-After entering university proper citation and 100% unique content became even more important.
-Professors gave far more grace to young students that were clearly just learning how to properly cite their sources, but there was no room for error in university.
-I vividly remember a professor telling the entire philosophy class I was taking that if he suspected plagiarism he would take action, up to and including possible expulsion from the course for one week.
+After entering university, proper citation and 100% unique content became even more important.
+Professors gave far more grace to young students that were clearly just learning how to cite their sources properly, but there was no room for error in university.
+I vividly remember a professor telling the entire philosophy class I was taking that if he suspected plagiarism, he would take action, up to and including possible expulsion from the course for one week.
 The statement was intimidating, to say the least, but it was also extremely effective.
-I would be sure to never make that mistake during my student life.
+I would be sure never to make that mistake during my student life.

 Due to this, I have worked to be more creative in my wording.
 While it has reduced the frequency of my work being flagged, it still does occur from time to time.
 In short, the chances that someone else has had the same thought or wrote the same phrase before me is more likely not possible.